wfaultms/cintel-04-reactive/README.md

 ### Make Changes in VS Code

-With your respository folder open in VS Code:
+With your repository folder open in VS Code:

 1. Click on this README.md file for editing.
 1. Update the README.md file by changing your name in the author link above.